lostjared/Acid.Cam.v2.OSX/README.md

 This version shares some code with libacidcam, so sometimes when I update the parts that are shared show up in both projects. libacidcam uses C++/OpenCV and Autotools, and this macOS program uses Objective-C++/Cocoa/OpenCV and Xcode

-This project was created in hopes of providing some entertainment, or for the Glitch artist to give you a starting image/video to use with other tools.
+This project was created in hopes of providing some entertainment, or for the Glitch artist to give you an image/video to use with other tools.

-I call the art that I create with Acid Cam an Acid Glitch, but you can call it whatever you want.
+I call the art that I create with Acid Cam "Acid Glitch", but you can call it whatever you want.
 It is just meant to be a tool to use with other programs to help aid in the creation of artistic images/videos.

 Acid Cam's effects are created by using Acid Cam 'filters', or pieces of code that distort an image and can be combined to produce some interesting effects.
 The project currently has over 1,600 filters to mix and match and supports output as MPEG-4 or H.264.